iankamar/se_project_aroundtheus/README.md

 [Website](https://iankamar.github.io/se_project_aroundtheus/)

 ## License
-The project is open source. 📄
+The project is open source and is available under the MIT License. 📄

 Feel free to use, modify, and distribute the code as per the terms of the license. 🆓✨